DanilaMilo/Compression-Language-Model/README.md

 | Model Distillation + Tucker Decomposition + Quantization Emb.
 Layer | 1.69 | 0.958 | N/A | 0.1 | 42000% |

 All calculations were carried out on Free Colab

+Jupyter Notebook summary:
+  Tested methods compression of models:
+    - Quantization
+    - Layer Decomposition
+    - Distillation
+  And combination of these methods